Young Adult and Teen Trauma

 How to process & treat trauma for young adults and teens

 Please know that there are effective ways to cope with trauma and emotional pain.
 One example is intensive outpatient therapy.

 During therapy, a mental health professional will help you to feel safe and supported, while exploring healthy ways to cope with negative emotions.
 Plus, therapy can help prevent some of the co-occurring mental health conditions mentioned earlier, including anxiety disorders, depression, and substance abuse.

 In addition to psychotherapy, there are other self-care practices you can follow to manage the stressful effects of trauma.

 We’re here to remind you that you are not responsible for events that are out of your control.
 For some people it can be difficult to shake trauma-related feelings of guilt or shame, so show yourself some compassion and patience as you build the skills to cope.

 Self-care is a valuable tool for coping with trauma and ensuring that you’re prepared to handle whatever comes your way.
 A balanced diet, quality sleep, and exercise are all simple ways to cultivate positive mental health and help build resilience.

 Although it's tempting to retreat—both physically and mentally—after a traumatic experience, try connecting with a trusted friend, family member, or mentor instead.
 Social isolation has been linked to an increased risk of anxiety and depression in children and adolescents, and the longer isolation lasts, the harder it can be to overcome.

-Young Adult and Teen therapy for trauma at Charlie Health
+Young adult and teen therapy for trauma at Charlie Health

 If you’re currently struggling to process a traumatic experience, consider seeking help.
-Charlie Health’s team of compassionate mental health professionals are here to listen to your story, understand your needs, and match you with an appropriate care plan.
+Charlie Health’s team of compassionate mental health professionals is here to listen to your story, understand your needs, and match you with an appropriate care plan.
 Learn more today.